 “Not forsaking the assembling of ourselves together, as the manner of some is” (Heb.
 10:25)

 For most of us who have grown up in the church system, the church has been our spiritual foundation.
-It defined our identity and served as the platform for much of our Christian activity.
+It has defined our identity and served as the platform for much of our Christian activity.
 We looked to it for support, encouragement, community and our spiritual development.

 But it wasn’t long before it became commonplace for our spiritual standing and union with the Lord to be measured by our attendance and involvement there.
 Thus to be absent from church programs became synonymous with backsliding or lukewarmness.
 To break from that institution was considered rebellion against God and the appointed leaders.
 To step away was to lose your “spiritual covering” becoming vulnerable to spiritual attacks.